We will do everything to protect you.

-Our servers are exclusively located in German data centres and are thus subject not just to German data protection legislation but also the European General Data Protection Regulation.
-We have a German TÜV-association-certified data protection officer who watches over our operations and makes sure that data protection compliance is not just an empty phrase but engrained in all processes and partners - at mailbox.org and also at our external service providers, including our tax office, the cleaning service, and site security.
+Our servers are exclusively located in German data centers and are thus subject not just to German data protection legislation but also the European General Data Protection Regulation.
+We have a German TÜV-association-certified data protection officer who watches over our operations and makes sure that data protection compliance is not just an empty phrase but ingrained in all processes and partners - at mailbox.org and also at our external service providers, including our tax office, the cleaning service, and site security.

 How we protect your data